 to decrease the risk of MITM attacks with forged certificates.
 However,

 it has been removed from modern browsers and is no longer supported.
-Use Certificate
+Use Certificate Transparency and

 Expect-CT header instead.